External components

 • Commonly used in flat panel monitors and laptops.

-• Consists of a white backlight (in light, white = all colours combined), two polarizing filters, and liquid crystal solution between them to transform the backlight into a coherent pixel grid.
+• Consists of a white backlight, two polarizing filters, and liquid crystal solution.

 • An electronic current aligns and controls the crystals so that light can pass through them.